H2O Global News | Blog

 As you go about your day, performing mundane tasks like brushing your teeth or taking a shower, it’s easy to take access to clean water for granted.
-However, for nearly 800 million people around the world, obtaining water is a daily struggle.
-According to the WHO and UNICEF, 1 in 10 people lack access to safe water worldwide.
+However, for nearly 800 million people worldwide, obtaining water is a daily struggle.
+According to the WHO and UNICEF, 1 in 10 people worldwide lack access to safe water.
 The water crisis disproportionately impacts developing countries in Africa and Asia, where water must be physically collected and sometimes requires traveling long distances.

-The following list highlights the water scarce countries based on data from the WHO/UNICEF Joint Monitoring Program report.
-Understanding the challenges these countries face can help raise awareness of this critical issue and spur action to improve lives with such a basic human necessity.
-Overcoming the global water crisis requires collective efforts through policy changes, technological innovations, and worldwide cooperation.
-Together, we can work to provide clean water and sanitation for all.
+The following list highlights the countries with water scarcity based on WHO/UNICEF Joint Monitoring Program report data.
+Understanding these countries’ challenges can help raise awareness of this critical issue and spur action to improve lives with such a basic human necessity.
+The global water crisis requires collective efforts through policy changes, technological innovations, and worldwide cooperation.
+Together, we can work to provide clean water and sanitation for all.ranking 10 countries with lowest access to water

 Ethiopia: Accessing Safe Drinking Water Remains a Challenge

-Access to safe drinking water remains a challenge for many Ethiopians due to water shortage in Ethiopia .
-According to UNICEF, only 57% of Ethiopians have access to basic drinking water services.
+Due to a water shortage, access to safe drinking water remains challenging for many Ethiopians.
+Only around 11% of people presently have sufficient sanitation facilities, and only approximately 42% have a clean and dependable water supply.
 Rural populations fare worse, with only 47% having access.
 Ethiopia has a high population density, especially in rural highland areas, putting a strain on available water resources.

 Ethiopia’s water crisis stems from a combination of factors: